godinhojoao/fundamentals/streams.md

     - When you want to save the state of an object, transmit structured data over a network, or store it in a format that can be easily reconstructed later.
     - Focused on preparing structured data for storage or transmission

+## Duplex Streams

+- A duplex stream can be thought of as a combination of both readable (input) and writable (output) streams.
+It provides a bidirectional flow of data, allowing components of a program to both consume and produce data simultaneously.
+  - Both readable and writable streams are independent and each have separate internal buffer.
+  - The reads and writes events happen independently.

+- ### Use cases
+  - Commonly used for sending and receiving data simultaneously, as seen in protocols like WebSockets.
+    - WebSockets are specifically designed to enable realtime bidirectional communication between the server and client.
+    - If you want to learn more about WebSockets read: [Ably WebSockets](https://ably.com/topic/websockets-vs-http).
+  - Valuable in scenarios requiring continuous bidirectional data flow, such as chat applications or online gaming.
+  - Duplex streams are often used to transform data during transmission.
+For example, data can be encrypted on the write side and decrypted on the read side, providing a secure communication channel.

 ## Disadvantages of streams

 - Working with streams may introduce complexity to the code, especially for beginners.